docsforadobe/after-effects-scripting-guide/docs/properties/property.md

 #### Description

-When true, there is a maximum permitted value for the named property; otherwise false.
+When `true`, there is a maximum permitted value for the named property; otherwise `false`.

 #### Type